• Skip to content

 It is difficult to give every example in training, so having a seasoned person mentor new employees can help transfer that knowledge and experience to them.

-Employees who walk out the door after being with an organization for a long time, take with them some very valuable wisdom that they learned along the way.
+Employees who walk out the door after being with an organization for a long time take with them some very valuable wisdom that they learned along the way.

-4 Tips to Managing Tacit Knowledge
+4 Tips for Managing Tacit Knowledge

 1. Mentor New Employees